gunnar-miklis/multi-filtering/README.md

 This small application lets users filter a dataset of fictional (AI-generated) coffees based on various criteria.

 It's part of my practice projects.
-The main goals are: Get familiar with advance filtering techniques, handle multiple filters effectively, update the URL (search params).
-Enhance my knowledge in React (state management, custom hooks), TypeScript (handle more complex types) and CSS (learn and follow BEM methodology for clean and reusable styles).
+The main learning goals are:

+- Get familiar with advance filtering techniques, handle multiple filters effectively and update the URL (search params).
+- React: Enhance my knowledge (complex state management, custom hooks, separation of concerns).
+- TypeScript: Handle more complex types.
+- CSS conventions: Learn and follow BEM methodology for clean and reusable styles.

 &nbsp;